konstmsu/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model arcthiecture has been employed

 Input image size is 320x160.
-Main features that help deciding steering angle is road side, they are usually located at the bottom part of the screen and have length about 100 pixels
+Main features that help deciding steering angle is road side, they are usually located at the bottom part of the screen and have maximum dimension of about 50-100 pixels:

+![border_feature]
+![bridge]
+![countryside]
+![shadow]

+To decrease the number of parameters, first 3 convolution layers have 5x5 kernels and use 2x2 stripes making border features ~8 times smaller.
+Further convolutions don't need to include more than: 7-12 pixels which can get covered by 3 additional convolution layers with 5x5 kernels.
+Result turning angle should be a superposition of left and right borders so final convolution layer can have 5 layers (steep left, mild left, straight, mild right, steep right)

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)